line72/usbmdistros/website/content/products/the_gloomy_radiance_of_the_moon-night_of_the_bloodmoon.md

 ---
+actualPrice: $10.00
-title: "The Gloomy Radiance of the Moon - Night of the Bloodmoon"
+album: Night of the Bloodmoon
-date: 2021-06-12T14:07:55
-draft: false
-artist: "The Gloomy Radiance of the Moon"
+artist: The Gloomy Radiance of the Moon
-album: "Night of the Bloodmoon"
 categories:
 - Tape
+date: '2021-06-26T15:03:02'
+draft: false
 images:
-    - "/images/covers/the_gloomy_radiance_of_the_moon-night_of_the_bloodmoon.jpg"
+- /images/covers/the_gloomy_radiance_of_the_moon-night_of_the_bloodmoon.jpg
-thumbnailImage: "/images/covers/the_gloomy_radiance_of_the_moon-night_of_the_bloodmoon-thumb.jpg"
-actualPrice: $10.00
 inStock: true
+thumbnailImage: /images/covers/the_gloomy_radiance_of_the_moon-night_of_the_bloodmoon-thumb.jpg
+title: The Gloomy Radiance of the Moon - Night of the Bloodmoon
 ---

 ## Tape